Agryos/Basic-Graphic-Program-C/README.md

-It use SDL2 librairy you need to have the SDL2 librairy installed ON linux : sudo apt-get install libsdl2-dev
+It use SDL2 librairy you need to have the SDL2 librairy installed

+on linux : sudo apt-get install libsdl2-dev

+CINI_Window